cue-lang/proposal/designs/1951-required-fields-v2.md

 ### Data and export
 In CUE, we classify data as [regular fields](https://cuelang.org/docs/references/spec/#definitions-and-hidden-fields) (so no definitions or hidden fields), with only concrete values.
-In a nutshell, any JSON value is data in CUE.
+Any JSON value is data in CUE.

 In contrast to JSON, but like YAML, CUE permits fields with top-level references to other data fields to be classified as data.